of the Harvey Region

 Alcoa……Australia’s aluminium since 1963 has been a vital part of the West Australian community and economy.
 Alcoa is the global leader in alumina production and Australia’s sixth largest resource sector exporter.
 Millennium Inorganic Chemicals / Cristal Global is the second largest titanium dioxide producer in the world and employees approximately 3,700 people worldwide.
 Harvey Fresh is WA’s largest distributor of fresh produce.
 Brunswick Diesels is Australia’s biggest diesel engine converting company.
 The Harvey region has something to satisfy everyone.

 Being such a diverse Shire with several population centre’s and major industries of agriculture, mining and timber, tourism has emerged as a new growth industry.
-With new subdivisions in progress throughout the district and continuous further industrial developments the Shire of Harvey is advancing dramatically, ready to take on the challenge of the next 100 years.
+With new subdivisions in progress throughout the district and continuous further industrial developments the Harvey Region is advancing dramatically, ready to take on the challenge of the next 100 years.